mohdziyad/narvar-assignment/README.md

 # narvar-assignment

 -- Environments provisioned entirely using Terraform and all the scripts are available under terraform-scripts-vpc.
+The AWS Credentials are coded as ENVIRONMENT VARIABLES in the linux system.
 The tasks are:
   - VPC Creation (Covering subnet, igw and route tables)
   - Security Group for the instance to allow ingress from given ports
   - Launching the instance into the VPC